Fannovel16/comfyui_controlnet_aux/README.md

 # ComfyUI's ControlNet Auxiliary Preprocessors
+**Update**: `AIO Aux Preprocessor` including all loadable aux preprocessors as dropdown options.
+Easy to copy, paste and get the preprocessor faster.

 This is a rework of [comfyui_controlnet_preprocessors](https://github.com/Fannovel16/comfy_controlnet_preprocessors) based on [ControlNet auxiliary models by 🤗](https://github.com/patrickvonplaten/controlnet_aux).
 I think the old repo isn't good enough to maintain.